adilrabid/eee822-numerical-methods/README.md

 - Determinatin of roots of f(x) = 0 by Newtom Rapson Method.
 - Determinatin of roots of f(x) = 0 by using Secant Method.
 - Implementation of interpolation by newton's forward method.
+- Implementation of interpolation by newton's backward method.
+- Implementation of interpolation by lagarange's method.